BoKyung124/BoKyung124/README.md

 ## About Me🖐️
 ### 🏫 SMWU SW Convergence & Statistics

-💡 Interested in _Database, Bigdata Processing, and Data Engineering_
+💡 Interested in _Database, Bigdata Processing_, and _Data Engineering_
 📝 Have a **SQLD** certificate

 <br>